aarongitlin/agv2/source/projects/case-study-dtv.md

 2. *Background Research*
 We looked at their existing product as well as other products that have tried to solve similar problems.

+3. *User Flows*
+At this early stage of development the client wanted to focus on the *happy flows*: straightforward paths utilizing the product’s primary functionality.

+4. *Initial ideas*
+We sketched out some basic ideas and explored different patterns that would let the user move between content types without getting overwhelmed.

+5. *Low Fi Prototype*
+We put a few basic approaches into inVision to validate that we were moving in the right direction with the client before getting too bogged down in details

+6. *High Fidelity Screens*

+7. *High fidelity prototype*

+8. *Documentation*
+We wrap everything up in a presentation for the client, and walk  them through our progress and how we got there.
+On occasion they make specific requests for things like specced up comps or annotated wireframes, which we of course provide.

 	<div class="image-wrapper extra-large image-two-across">
 	  <img src="../images/DTV/bg-research-1.png" />
 	  <img src="../images/DTV/bg-research-2.png" />
 	</div>

-3. *User Flows*
-At this early stage of development the client wanted to focus on the *happy flows*: straightforward paths utilizing the product’s primary functionality.

 	<div class="image-wrapper image-full">
 		<img src="../images/DTV/flows-1.png" />
 	</div>

-4. *Initial ideas*
-We sketched out some basic ideas and explored different patterns that would let the user move between content types without getting overwhelmed.

 	<div class="image-wrapper extra-large image-three-across">
 		<img src="../images/DTV/initial-ideas-1.jpg" />